Daniel-WD/zerobasedbudgetingapp/README.md

 - Transactions have categories
 - Money can be budgeted to different categories
 - Add/remove categories
-- Categories show money thats left
+- Categories show money that's left
 - Categories show warning when overspent
 - Positive transaction increase money in category/"to be budgeted" amount
 - Negative transaction decrease money in category/"to be budgeted" amount